Overview

 What to expect

-In most cases, family therapy, family systems therapy, and other types of therapy focused on structural family dynamics with a trained family therapist, along with homework exercises for clients to complete in between sessions.
+In most cases, family systems therapy focused on structural family dynamics with a trained family therapist, along with homework exercises for clients to complete in between sessions.
 Treatment providers typically expect all members of the immediate family to attend sessions whenever possible.
 Sessions typically last between 60 and 90 minutes.

-During the first few sessions, a family systems therapist often focuses on learning about the family’s overall dynamics and why the family is seeking help.
+During the first few sessions, a family systems therapist’s focus is on learning about the family’s overall dynamics and why the family is seeking help.
 They may do more listening than talking, encouraging all the participants to share their thoughts about what’s been bothering them and what they hope to gain from treatment.

 After this initial evaluation, therapists can employ a variety of techniques to help clients address their psychological difficulties and challenging behaviors.
 Any or all of the following strategies may be used in family systems therapy: